mathew-stark/onlinesales-test/README.md

-# All the projects are imcluded in the respective folder
+# All the projects are included in the respective folder

 ## I am using python to code the solution